fiware-cybercaptor/cybercaptor-data-extraction/doc/inputs-file-specifications.md

 ## Vulnerability scanner files

-Currently, the only vulnerability scanner files that can be used are the outputs of Nessus.
+Currently, two vulnerability scanners can be used: Nessus and OpenVAS.

 ### Nessus scanner files

-The output of the vulnerability scanner Nessus are stored in a .nessus file, which is an XML file.
+The outputs of the vulnerability scanner Nessus are stored in a .nessus file, which is an XML file.

 The only outputs that are used in this file are:
 ```